Stop me if you've heard this one. In the beginning there was nothing...

 "Does something happen now?" he asked.
 Death waved a bony hand, and he found out.

-Louie Rust put his phone away and fiddled with it in his pocket.
+Louie put the phone away and fiddled with it in his pocket.
 He wandered past shops and bodegas down Snakeskin Street, and bought a hot dog from a werewolf.
 It would be a full moon soon, judging by the man's beard.
 He considered tweeting something supportive about full moon awareness as he ate the last bit of sausage.
 He sidled into a comic shop and flipped through a few issues, then to a bookstore where he tried to look well-read for a selfie.
 It came out okay.
 He bought a paperback about economics and went to a cafe where the server got his name wrong.
 He tweeted something relatable about it.
 A couple of pretty elves giggled about something in the corner and he watched them surreptitiously for a while.
 He liked elves, but then, everybody did, whether they wanted to or not.

-Finishing his coffee, he stepped into the autumn chill, barely watching where he was going.
+Finishing his coffee he stepped into the autumn chill, barely watching where he was going.

-Lead gossip broadcast anchor for The Peek.
+Gossip columnist for The Peek.

 It was an easy job, and it kept him busy.
-There was always someone famous being stupid, or someone trying to get famous by /doing/ something stupid, or something stupid /getting/ famous.
+There was always someone famous being stupid, or someone trying to get famous by doing something stupid, or something stupid getting famous.
 And on the rare day that some D-list comedian wasn't going off on a heckler, or the sister of some singer's girlfriend wasn't getting pulled over for drunk driving, you could always spin the lack of news as news itself.
 "Johnny SportsStar Disappears From Public Life, Friends Say He's Cheating?"
 "Total Silence From Sally Popstar, Is She In Rehab?"
-Sometimes his editor would give him a ridiculous headline and have him film a segment of speculative nonsense to justify it.
+Sometimes his editor would give him a ridiculous headline and have him write speculative nonsense to fit it.
 Even as the sliminess of it all rankled his ego, it was also sort of fun.
 In the gossip rags you could live in a dream world of your own design.
 A new scandal every day, a heart-warming publicity stunt every week, and You Won't Belive What Happens Next every fifteen minutes.
 It was a permanent emotional roller-coaster, careening wildly from outrage to nostalgia to sincerity.
 And it paid.
 Nothing princely, but it kept him fed and in an apartment, and it meant no more calling mom and dad for cash, which at this point was an emotional reward worth twice his salary plus benefits.

 "Where the fuck were you?"